dizhang168/reading-flow/README.md

 **Backward navigation**

-Find last focusable element in scope:
+End at the last element in the reading-ordered focus navigation scope:

-1. Find last element in scope.
-2. Find last element in Reading order, B.
+1. Find last element in Reading order, B.
-3. Find last descendant within it, b
+2. Find last descendant within it, b
-4. Return b.
+3. Return b.

 Given _starting point_ b and _direction_ backward: